 Now, this ganache is very simple.
 Add butter and milk to a pan on low heat.
 Add chocolate chips (Or candy melts) and let sit for few minutes.
 This is very important.
 Dont start mixing it immediately, you need to give some time for chocolate to melt and marry butter+milk mixture.

 Slowly, start mixing, it will be bit lumpy at first.
-Keep going and it will slowly start to come together and glossy, shiny, silky smooth chocolate ganache is ready.
+Keep going and it will slowly start to come together and glossy.
+That’s it!
+Silky smooth chocolate ganache is ready.

 The next important step is to let it sit for 5-10 mins.
-The mixture is very hot and very runny if you want to drip it on the cake like I do.
+The mixture is very hot and very runny if you want to use as a drip on the cake like I do.
 So, the resting time gets it to the actual drip consistency you wanted.

 But dont just stop there, this ganache can be used in many many ways.